 Add or edit the following line in the

-Magento Commerce Cloud supports a High Availability configuration.
+Adobe Commerce on cloud infrastructure supports a High Availability configuration.
 This setting increments the database IDs in increments of three to ensure row uniqueness for Galera databases on each of the three HA nodes in production.

 service mysqld restart

-The requirements listed in this topic are specific to Magento Commerce Cloud environments.
-You will also install Magento Commerce on your VM or Docker container.
+The requirements listed in this topic are specific to Adobe Commerce on cloud infrastructure environments.
+You will also install Adobe Commerce on your VM or Docker container.
 For that installation, you should also review the following:

 You can also install additional optional software.
 These packages should be installed on the local VM.